vladsheydenkov/it-academy-summer/Homework review/Homework2.md

 8. Failed CI checks
 9. Missed tasks
 10. Task 1.
 Can we use % operator instead of while?
-11. Task1.
+11. Task 1.
 This task has one-line solution.
 It looks too complex.
-12. Task 3.
+12. Task 2.
 Punctuation marks are: `,?.;:{)}['"` and some more.
-13. Task 4.
+13. Task 3.
 Redundant check for !=''.
-14. Task 5.
+14. Task 4.
 Why do we need to copy this string.
 More of that why do we do it with symbols iteration.
-15. Task 5.
+15. Task 4.
 We can just use `if 'a' < char < 'z'` or `char.islower()` function.
 same for upper chars.
-16. Task 6.
+16. Task 5.
 There is one-line solution w/o temporary variable for creating next fibonacci number.
-17. Task 7. there is more simple solution (w/o number of digits count).
+17. Task 6. there is more simple solution (w/o number of digits count).
-You can use knowledge after Numeral system lesson.
 18. You can add some advanced tasks to improve your scores (take a look at evaluation section